 Telehealth’s state-by-state regulatory patchwork means that healthcare providers must navigate a variety of regulations that govern which types of care can be provided by virtual means, and even what modalities can be used in different care settings.
 McDermott’s recent 50-state survey explores the standard and requirements that physicians and nurse practitioners must follow when prescribing...

-By Amanda Enyeart, Marshall E. Jackson, Jr., Lisa Schmitz Mazur, Dale C. Van Demark and Emma Chapman on Sep 15, 2021
+By Amanda Enyeart, Marshall E. Jackson, Jr., Lisa Schmitz Mazur and Dale C. Van Demark on Sep 15, 2021

 Posted In Employee Benefits, Health and Welfare Plans